ThatXliner/Pytemplate/CODE_STYLE.md

 print("Some super-duper long string that will go over the recommended line limit of 80 " "to 88 characters.
 This is definitely going to go past the 90 character hard limit.")
 ```
-And if you have f-strings, you can just put an `f` in front of every separate string.
+And if you have f-strings, you can just put an `f` in front of every separate `str`ing.
 It'll concatenate normally, without any errors.
+The same goes for `r`aw `str`ings.

 **What about comments?**